Woman speaking at a meeting sharing ideas

 COVID-19 Impact on South Carolina Child Well-Being

-This 2021 updated COVID-19 data snapshot contains state-level data on the impact of the pandemic on South Carolina child and family well-being as well as ways to provide and advocate for supports.
+COVID-19 2021 data snapshot contains state-level data on the impact of the pandemic on South Carolina child and family well-being as well as ways to provide and advocate for supports.

 COVID-19 data snapshot (PDF)